Westinghouse Atom Smasher: Preservation efforts

 In 2012, the property surrounding the atom smasher was purchased by P&L Investments, LLC.
 The company was run by Gary Silversmith, a developer who intended to build apartments and expressed an interest in saving the smasher.
 In 2013, the Young Preservationists Association of Pittsburgh named it as one of the city's top 10 preservation opportunities.
 During 2013, plans had been discussed of the Woodland Hills School District establishing a STEM educational facility with the atom smasher as the centerpiece, but the $4 to $5 million cost was prohibitive and the project never moved forward.

 By 2015, the structure was in significant disrepair and was dislodged from its supports, due to vandalism and age.
 On January 20, 2015, Silversmith had the atom smasher removed from its supports and laid on its side.
 Workers laid bricks to brace the fall, and tipped it over.
 In an email to the Pittsburgh Post-Gazette, Silversmith pronounced his continuing commitment to refurbishing and restoring the atom smasher, saying "The iconic Atom Smasher bulb survives."

-As of 2023, the atom smasher remains at the demolition site, exposed to the elements.
+In July 2026, Westinghouse announced plans to disassemble, restore, and preserve the Atom Smasher after years of deterioration at its original Forest Hills site.
+The structure, which had been lying on its side since 2015, is being relocated to Westinghouse's headquarters in Cranberry Township, Pennsylvania, where it is expected to be reassembled and displayed as a historical artifact.
+Westinghouse stated that the project is intended to preserve the landmark for future generations and recognize its role in the early development of nuclear science.